 Per SDCL 3-12, contribution requirements of the active employees and the participating employers are established and may be amended by the SDRS Board.
-Covered employees are required by state statute to contribute the following percentages of their salary to the plan: Class A Members, 6.0% of salary; Class B Judicial Members, 9.0% of salary; and Class B Public Safety Members, 8.0% of salary.
+Covered employees are required by state statute to contribute the following percentages of their salary to the plan: Class A Members, 6.0% of salary; Class B Judicial Members, 9.0% salary; and Class B Public Safety Members, 8.0% of salary.
 State statute also requires the employer to contribute an amount equal to the employee's contribution.
-The Cooperative's share of contributions to the SDRS for fiscal years ended June 30, 2022, 2021, and 2020, were \$36,446, \$41,559, and \$36,954, respectively, equal to the required contributions each year.
+The Cooperative's share of contributions to the SDRS for the fiscal years ended June 30, 2023, 2022, and 2021, were \$37,128, \$36,446, and \$41,559, respectively, equal to the required contributions each year.